uwdata/mosaic/docs/vgplot/index.md

 The stock chart above consists of three directives:

-1. A `lineY` mark to visualize data from a backing data table named `"aapl"`.
+1. A `line` mark to visualize data from a backing data table named `"aapl"`.
 2. A `width` attribute to set the chart width in pixels.
 3. A `height` attribute to set the chart height in pixels.